axa-group/bauta.js/packages/bautajs-fastify/README.md

 By default the following plugins are included on the fastify instance

-- [fastify-helmet](https://github.com/fastify/fastify-helmet) - security plugin for your API
-- [fastify-oas](https://github.com/SkeLLLa/fastify-oas) - Automatic swagger documentation exposed through the `/explorer` path
+- [fastify-openapi-docs](https://github.com/ShogunPanda/fastify-openapi-docs) - Automatic swagger documentation exposed through the `/explorer` path
-- [fastify-sensible](https://github.com/fastify/fastify-sensible) - Utils such error creation, assertions among others.

 ### Request cancelation